nixworks/public/news/2010/07/17/index.md

 ##### Coal mine
 ### [Twenty-eight coal miners die after a fire in their mine near Hancheng City in China's Shaanxi Province. ](/news/2010/07/17/twenty-eight-coal-miners-die-after-a-fire-in-their-mine-near-hancheng-city-in-china-s-shaanxi-province.md)
-_Context: coal mine, Hancheng City, China, Shaanxi Province_
+_Context: China, coal mine, Shaanxi Province, Hancheng City_

 ##### Guido Westerwelle
 ### [German Foreign Minister Guido Westerwelle criticises a reported Israeli plan that would lead to Gaza's separation from the rest of the Palestinian territories becoming final. ](/news/2010/07/17/german-foreign-minister-guido-westerwelle-criticises-a-reported-israeli-plan-that-would-lead-to-gaza-s-separation-from-the-rest-of-the-pales.md)